-- Incorporate vertical articulation in the street wall and upper levels that reflects and aligns with the prevailing pattern of subdivision and buildings. - Be expressed 'in the round' and provide detail on all façades.
+- Incorporate vertical articulation in the street wall and upper levels that reflects and aligns with the prevailing pattern of subdivision and buildings. - Be expressed 'in the round' and provide detail on all facades.

-Development should avoid blank walls visible permanently or temporarily from the public realm.
-Where a solid external wall is unavoidable, walls should be detailed and include articulation to provide an interesting appearance visual interest.
+Development should avoid blank walls visible from the public realm.
+Where a solid external wall is unavoidable, walls should be detailed and include articulation to provide visual interest.